 Most, if not all, of the world’s major sports leagues are using these technologies and techniques in various ways.
 In doing so, they are expanding their view beyond just the technology to how they balance the technology’s use with players’ and coaches’ needs.
 For example:

-Five years ago, the USOPC realized that it was not where they wanted and needed to be with regard to data and analytics, and made the strategic decision to focus on the opportunity to expand these capabilities.
-The USOPC works with thousands of elite athletes in scores of different sports, giving the organization access to expansive data sets that create opportunities to discover “hidden insights.”12 Riewald and the USOPC also work with the various Olympic and Paralympic sports’ National Governing Bodies to establish best practices, provide more consistency around data and analytics, and recommend which technologies to use.
+Five years ago, the USOPC realised that it was not where they wanted and needed to be with regard to data and analytics, and made the strategic decision to focus on the opportunity to expand these capabilities.
+The USOPC works with thousands of elite athletes in scores of different sports, giving the organisation access to expansive data sets that create opportunities to discover “hidden insights.”12 Riewald and the USOPC also work with the various Olympic and Paralympic sports’ National Governing Bodies to establish best practises, provide more consistency around data and analytics, and recommend which technologies to use.

 In-game decision-making.
-Today, most biometric data collection and analysis happen during training and practice, or to help with postgame evaluations.
-Its use is still not widespread in actual games, and even if in-game data is collected, it typically is not used for any immediate coaching decisions.
+Today, most biometric data collection and analysis happen during training and practise, or to help with postgame evaluations.
+Its use is still not widespread in actual games and even if in-game data is collected, it typically is not used for any immediate coaching decisions.
 In fact, some leagues prohibit the in-game collection and use of biometrics unless explicitly approved by the league.
 On the other hand, in-game positional and tracking data is already widely used.
-Leagues such as the NFL, NHL, and the Mexican football league Liga MX have all done this to some extent, and they have gained better insight into how game strategies are working.18 As teams gain more experience and data collection becomes easier and analysis faster, real-time analytics that guide how coaches and managers direct their teams may come into wider play, identifying who might be at risk of injury, who is getting close to exhaustion, who might be out of position, and who may be primed to make a big play.
+Leagues such as the NFL, NHL and the Mexican Football league Liga MX have all done this to some extent and they have gained better insight into how game strategies are working.
+18 As teams gain more experience and data collection becomes easier and analysis faster, real-time analytics that guide how coaches and managers direct their teams may come into wider play, identifying who might be at risk of injury, who is getting close to exhaustion, who might be out of position and who may be primed to make a big play.

 Injury reduction.The holy grail for many athletes and teams is being able to predict when conditions may heighten the risk of injury.
-For teams, it means more wins and more revenue; for athletes, it means having information that can help them extend their careers—and earnings potential—as much as possible.
+For teams, it means more wins and more income; for athletes, it means having information that can help them extend their careers—and earnings potential—as much as possible.
 Predicting injuries more effectively requires measures that help balance exertion and strain with the proper amount of recovery time and sleep.
-The potential benefits are vast: One study estimated that the NFL lost more than US$500 million in 2019 due to injuries.19 It’s no wonder that the NFL recently partnered with Amazon Web Services to use machine learning and computer vision technologies, powered by multiple different data sets, to gain insight into head and other injuries.20
+The potential benefits are vast: One study estimated that the NFL lost more than US$500 million in 2019 due to injuries.
+19 It’s no wonder that the NFL recently partnered with Amazon Web Services to use machine learning and computer vision technologies, powered by multiple different data sets, to gain insight into head and other injuries.
+20

-The hyperquantification of athletes can provide more efficient training, improve competitiveness, and increase the likelihood that star athletes stay healthy—benefits that, as organizations well know, can potentially lead to higher attendance, more sponsorships, and greater broadcast viewership.
+The hyperquantification of athletes can provide more efficient training, improve competitiveness and increase the likelihood that star athletes stay healthy—benefits that, as organisations well know, can potentially lead to higher attendance, more sponsorships and greater broadcast viewership.

-What may be significantly harder is to figure out how this digital revolution can create new revenue streams for teams, leagues, and players themselves.
-Although innovations are taking place in smaller sports, many major leagues are just starting to test how they can monetize players’ biometric and positional data, with some leagues even banning the commercialization of player data.
-There is still much to be done to establish clear data-ownership policies, provide equitable revenue distribution, and ensure player protections.
-But the potential for monetizing player performance data is so great that it will likely encourage the involved parties to begin addressing these concerns in the short to medium term.
+What may be significantly harder is to figure out how this digital revolution can create new income streams for teams, leagues and players themselves.
+Although innovations are taking place in smaller sports, many major leagues are just starting to test how they can monetise players’ biometric and positional data, with some leagues even banning the commercialisation of player data.
+There is still much to be done to establish clear data-ownership policies, provide equitable income distribution and ensure player protections.
+But the potential for monetising player performance data is so great that it will likely encourage the involved parties to begin addressing these concerns in the short to medium term.

 We see several areas for experimentation and innovation over the next few years:

 Fan engagement.Leagues and players’ associations can work with broadcasters and venue operators to use player data to improve the fan experience and create new ways for fans to engage with sports and athletes.
-This could lead to new direct-revenue streams, generate new marketing and sponsorship opportunities, and/or have a halo effect on already established revenue streams.
-For example, the Professional Squash Association (PSA), working with Sports Data Labs, tracks and displays players’ heart rates in real time during broadcasts.21 The goal is to give fans a better understanding of the game’s athleticism as well as create more excitement around the gameplay; any revenue generated through the biometric data is shared among the league, players, and partners.22 Similarly, the handball league LIQUI MOLY Handball-Bundesliga has teamed up with KINEXON and Content Stadium to stream real-time player performance information in stadiums and across social media platforms.23
+This could lead to new direct-income streams, generate new marketing and sponsorship opportunities and/or have a halo effect on already established income streams.
+For example, the Professional Squash Association (PSA), working with Sports Data Labs, tracks and displays players’ heart rates in real time during broadcasts.
+21 The goal is to give fans a better understanding of the game’s athleticism as well as create more excitement around the gameplay; any income generated through the biometric data is shared among the league, players and partners.
+22 Similarly, the handball league LIQUI MOLY Handball-Bundesliga has teamed up with KINEXON and Content Stadium to stream real-time player performance information in stadiums and across social media platforms.
+23

-Licensing.Another way for players and leagues to make money is by licensing player data to organizations such as fantasy sports leagues, sportsbook companies, broadcasters, and health and fitness companies.
-In 2017, the NFL Players Association came to an agreement with Whoop that, among other things, allowed players to sell their personal health data collected by the wearable.24 Many leagues already have strategic partnerships with sportsbooks, such as the PGA Tour with DraftKings and the NBA with William Hill, laying the groundwork for emerging opportunities.25 Other types of opportunities also exist: During its short life, the Alliance of American Football, in partnership with MGM, was developing an application that would enable betting during games where odds would be adjusted based on data from player wearables.26
+Licencing.Another way for players and leagues to make money is by licencing player data to organisations such as fantasy sports leagues, sportsbook companies, broadcasters and health and fitness companies.
+In 2017, the NFL Players Association came to an agreement with Whoop that, among other things, allowed players to sell their personal health data collected by the wearable.
+24 Many leagues already have strategic partnerships with sportsbooks, such as the PGA Tour with DraftKings and the NBA with William Hill, laying the groundwork for emerging opportunities.
+25 Other types of opportunities also exist: During its short life, the Alliance of American Football, in partnership with MGM, was developing an application that would enable betting during games where odds would be adjusted based on data from player wearables.
+26

 One league that sees such opportunities clearly is the WNBA.
-In its recently enacted collective bargaining agreement with players, they recognized the potential for data collection and use, saying that “the use of wearables and other in-game technology provides a unique opportunity for the WNBA with respect to enhanced broadcasts, differentiated fan experiences, player health, and revenue generation.”27
+In its recently enacted collective bargaining agreement with players, they recognised the potential for data collection and use, saying that “the use of wearables and other in-game technology provides a unique opportunity for the WNBA with respect to enhanced broadcasts, differentiated fan experiences, player health and income generation.”
+27

 Any opportunity to improve athlete performance or to increase the amount of money in sports is clearly extremely appealing.
 However, no emerging technology or change in approach is without consequences, some expected, some not.
 We see three critical areas that should be addressed if hyperquantification is to come into its own:

-Betting vs. banning.By some estimates, the global sports betting market is predicted to top US$150 billion by 2024.32 With the 2018 repeal of the Professional and Amateur Sports Protection Act in the United States, and the legalization of sports gambling by many US states, American leagues in particular are hungry to tap into new revenue sources.33 One of the emerging issues in this space is the potential for using individual athlete data for bets, either through using biometric and positional data to set odds, or by betting on specific measures such as pulse, top speed, and acceleration.34 Such uses could generate substantial pushback from players, who may see it as a gross invasion of privacy—but it could be a different story if they could significantly profit from it.
-The state of Illinois has gotten ahead of the curve by banning the use of biometrics in sports betting unless the relevant players’ association gives permission.35 Even though the desire for this type of wagering exists, the devil is in the details, and players, leagues, unions, legislators, and commercial businesses should all come to the table to decide what is best.
+Betting vs. banning.By some estimates, the global sports betting market is predicted to top US$150 billion by 2024.
+32 With the 2018 repeal of the Professional and Amateur Sports Protection Act in the United States and the legalisation of sports gambling by many US states, American leagues in particular are hungry to tap into new income sources.
+33 One of the emerging issues in this space is the potential for using individual athlete data for bets, either through using biometric and positional data to set odds, or by betting on specific measures such as pulse, top speed and acceleration.
+34 Such uses could generate substantial pushback from players, who may see it as a gross invasion of privacy—but it could be a different story if they could significantly profit from it.
+The state of Illinois has gotten ahead of the curve by banning the use of biometrics in sports betting unless the relevant players’ association gives permission.
+35 Even though the desire for this type of wagering exists, the devil is in the details and players, leagues, unions, legislators and commercial businesses should all come to the table to decide what is best.

-For the hyperquantification of sports to succeed, the athlete should be at the center of every decision and conversation.
-Athletes, trainers, coaches, player agents and representatives, and business leaders should become knowledgeable about the enabling technologies and their responsible use.
+For the hyperquantification of sports to succeed, the athlete should be at the centre of every decision and conversation.
+Athletes, trainers, coaches, player agents and representatives and business leaders should become knowledgeable about the enabling technologies and their responsible use.
 Those collecting and using the data should convincingly demonstrate and effectively communicate its value.
 Athletes should see that it is in their best interest to share their data and allow for its thoughtful application.
 Above all, it is critical that trust be built and maintained among all parties.
-Without it, the potential gains may never be fully realized.
+Without it, the potential gains may never be fully realised.